Kanika Dhillon

+In 2023, Dhillon transitioned into the role of a producer, by founding her production house, Kathha Pictures.
+The first film under her banner was the Netflix original Do Patti, which is also written by Dhillon.
+It went on to become the most watched streaming original of the year 2024, across all platforms and languages in India.
+It also made it to Variety’s Top Ten list of Most Watched Streaming Originals in the world.
+As per Ormax reports, Do Patti also featured in the top 10 list of the Most Liked Films of 2024.

+The film was nominated for several awards under the categories including Best Film, Best Story, and Best Actor.
+Dhillon went on to win the IIFA 2025 Digital Award for ‘Best Story’ for Do Patti.

 Life and career

 Kanika Dhillon was born in Amritsar, and after completing her undergraduate education from St. Stephen's College, Delhi, she pursued a master's degree at the London School of Economics.
 Soon after graduating, she relocated to Mumbai and worked as a script supervisor for Shah Rukh Khan's production company Red Chillies Entertainment.
 She went on to serve as an assistant director for the company's 2007 film Om Shanti Om.
 After working as a script supervisor for another one of the company's production, the comedy-drama Billu (2009), Dhillon went on to write for two television series, the NDTV Imagine sitcom Ghar Ki Baat Hai (2009) and the Disney India children's show Ishaan: Sapno Ko Awaaz De (2010–2011).

 In 2011, Dhillon published her first novel, the satire Bombay Duck is a Fish, about Neki Brar, a girl aspiring for a career in Hindi films.
 The book was launched by Shah Rukh Khan.
 Reviewing the book for Daily News and Analysis, Rupa Gulab found it to be "a racy and witty lowdown on peer politics, star egos, sleaze, love rats, spot boys, junior artistes, ‘gora’ extras, etc." Rashi Tiwari of News18 commented that the book "is written with a light touch but nevertheless strikes a chord with not just Bollywood aspirants but also those looking for a fantastical getaway."
 Also that year, she served as a screenwriter for the superhero film Ra.One, directed by Anubhav Sinha and starring Khan.